 Bill: We work globally.
 I personally speak three languages.
 I’ve got other individuals with lots of experience that they speak different languages.
-So we’re familiar with not only languages, but cultures.
-And so one thing that is interesting is maintenance is maintenance is maintenance, and It doesn’t make any difference where you go, maintenance should always be managed the same way, maintenance and reliability.
+So we’re familiar with not only languages but cultures.
+And so one thing that is interesting is maintenance, and it doesn’t make any difference where you go, maintenance should always be managed the same way, maintenance and reliability.
 But we are very good at being sensitive to different cultures.
 We’re not in a rut where we think this is the best way.
 We can adapt.
 Like I said, we’re as nimble as what maintenance should be.

 Matt: Sure.
 Which is super important, right, because in every country or culture things really are done differently.
 There’s different beliefs, it really is very different.